Yale-BIM/f21-assignments/assignment-3/README.md

 the end of each part of the assignment.
 This report should also have any information needed to understand and/or run your code, as well as the specific commit SHA of the version of the code that you would like to be evaluated on.
-Though not mandatory, it is recommended that you generate this pdf that you would like to be evaluated on.
 Though not mandatory, it is recommended that you generate this pdf with [Overleaf](https://www.overleaf.com/edu/yale#!overview) and this [simple assignment template](https://www.overleaf.com/latex/templates/simple-assignment-template/mzkqqqjypzvd) in [LaTeX](https://www.latex-project.org/).